1031-Systems/1031_Delivery/docs/Help.md

 + Select All - Select all channels
 + Deselect All - Deselect all channels
-+ New Numeric Channel - Add an empty servo channel to the animation
++ New PWM Channel - Add an empty servo channel to the animation
 + New Digital Channel - Add an empty on/off channel to the animation
-+ Delete Channels - Bring up a channel selector to select and delete multiple channels
++ Delete Dialog - Bring up a channel selector to select and delete multiple channels
++ Delete - Delete all selected channels after confirmation
 + Amplitudize - Fill all selected channels with data points that follow the amplitude of the audio
-+ Shift - Shift data points in selected data channels in time
++ Clear In - Delete all knots in selected channels in visible time range
-+ Clear - Deleta all knots in selected channels
++ Clear Out - Delete all knots in selected channels except those in visible time range
-+ Delete - Delete all selected channels after confirmation
++ Clear - Delete all knots in selected channels

-New channels are created and inserted into the display using Ctrl-E for numeric, PWM-type channels and Ctrl-D for Digital channels.
+New channels are created and inserted into the display using Ctrl-P for numeric, PWM-type channels and Ctrl-D for Digital channels.
 These pop up a metadata widget so the user may specify initial values for the metadata, including name, port number, limits, interpolation, etc.  Channel name validation is performed and existing channel names cannot be reused.
 Port number dropdowns do